Below we have the most frequently asked questions surrounding the Coronavirus and Ectodermal Dysplasia.

 - If you have eczema or dry skin, it is important you must still wash with soap or use hand gels containing at least 70% alcohol which may make your hands sore – use plenty of moisturiser (there is some great guidance and information on the NES and BAD websites).
 Handwashing for at least 20 seconds really is the best.

 - If you do contract coronavirus and have a fever, remember to take your usual precautions to avoid a very high temperature.
 Paracetamol is fine but ibuprofen is not advised.
-See our cooling page for advice.
+Please see our cooling page for advice.

-From the NHS website people falling into this extremely vulnerable group include:
+From the NHS website people falling into an extremely vulnerable group include: